 The Ownership Gap | Bill Foss

-You’ve told them.
+You have told them.

-And they still won’t take ownership.
+And they still will not take ownership.

 They still escalate problems they could solve.